 Tutorial: Detect threats out-of-the-box

-After you connected your data sources to Azure Sentinel, you want to be notified when something suspicious happens.
-To enable you to do this, Azure Sentinel provides you with out-of-the-box built-in templates.
+Once you have connected your data sources to Azure Sentinel, you'll want to be notified when something suspicious occurs.
+That's why Azure Sentinel provides out-of-the-box, built-in templates to help you create threat detection rules.
 These templates were designed by Microsoft's team of security experts and analysts based on known threats, common attack vectors, and suspicious activity escalation chains.
-After enabling these templates, they will automatically search for any activity that looks suspicious across your environment.
-Many of the templates can be customized to search for, or filter out, activities, according to your needs.
-The alerts generated by these templates will create incidents that you can assign and investigate in your environment.
+Rules created from these templates will automatically search across your environment for any activity that looks suspicious.
+Many of the templates can be customized to search for activities, or filter them out, according to your needs.
+The alerts generated by these rules will create incidents that you can assign and investigate in your environment.

 This tutorial helps you detect threats with Azure Sentinel:

 To view all the out-of-the-box detections, go to Analytics and then Rule templates.
 This tab contains all the Azure Sentinel built-in rules.

 Microsoft security templates automatically create Azure Sentinel incidents from the alerts generated in other Microsoft security solutions, in real time.
 You can use Microsoft security rules as a template to create new rules with similar logic.
 For more information about security rules, see Automatically create incidents from Microsoft security alerts.